facebook

 All activities, practice problems, and assessment problems are from IM 6–8 Math certified by IM and IM authors.
 The majority of the in-class material is the same as in IM 6–8 Math.
 In some instances, two lessons or activities from IM 6–8 Math are merged into one for Accelerated.

 The unit and lesson structure of IM 6–8 Math Accelerated follows the same flow as IM 6–8 Math (and IM 9–12 Math) certified by IM.
 Each unit starts with an invitation to the mathematics, followed by a deep study of targeted concepts and procedures, and ends with an opportunity to consolidate and apply learning.
-Lessons follow this structure by starting with a warm-up, followed by several activities, then a lesson synthesis, and finally, a cool-down which allows the students to demonstrate how they are consolidating and applying the math they just worked with.
+Lessons follow this structure by starting with a warm-up, followed by several activities, a lesson synthesis, and a cool-down which allows students to demonstrate how they are consolidating and applying the math they just worked with.

 The same instructional routines, math language routines, and supports found in IM 6–8 Math are in IM 6–8 Math Accelerated.
 Digital versions of activities are present with the same applets, though some text related to an applet may be modified in merged activities.